htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

    machine's system clock, and not the submission machine's system clock.
 Be mindful of the ramifications when the two clocks show dramatically different times.
--  A job's ``JobStatus`` attribute is always in the Running state when job deferral is used.
+-  A job's :ad-attr:`JobStatus` attribute is always in the Running state when job deferral is used.
 There is currently no way to distinguish between a job that is executing and a job that is waiting for its deferral time.